TD Direct Investing and Questrade are two of the most popular brokerage platforms in Canada.

 Their non-registered accounts include personal, corporate, investment club, and margin accounts.

 Questrade also offers Forex and Contracts for Difference (CFD) accounts.

 Questrade vs. TD Direct Investing: No-Commission ETFs

-No-commission trading is increasingly becoming a factor when deciding on which brokerage platform to choose as differences in other service offerings become insignificant.
+No-commission trading is increasingly becoming a factor when deciding which brokerage platform to choose, as differences in other service offerings become insignificant.